mdsteele/milestone/README.md

 Milestone
 =========

-A simple arcade game, originally made in 36 hours using SDL, OpenGL, and using some utility code taken from my [Azimuth](https://github.com/mdsteele/azimuth) project.
+A simple arcade game, originally made in 36 hours using SDL, OpenGL, [sfxr](http://www.drpetter.se/project_sfxr.html), and some utility code taken from my [Azimuth](https://github.com/mdsteele/azimuth) project.
 I may well work on it a bit more in the future, but you can see where it was at the 36-hour mark by checking out the [hour36](https://github.com/mdsteele/milestone/releases/tag/hour36) tag.

 The game plays a bit like [Crystal